plhContenuHtml

 Phased departure

-If your working conditions so provide, you can ask your employer to sign what is called a phased departure agreement.
-The agreement allows you to reduce your work schedule for a minimum of 12 months and a maximum of 60 months.
+If your working conditions so provide, you can ask your employer to sign a phased departure agreement, which allows you to reduce your work schedule for a period between 12 and 60 months.
 However, you must retire at the end of that period.
-Note that for the duration of the agreement, your new work schedule must not be less than 40% of the full-time schedule for an equivalent position.
+For the duration of the agreement, your new work schedule must not be less than 40% of the full-time schedule for an equivalent position.
 To be eligible for phased departure, you must be a part-time or full-time employee working on a regular basis.

-Before entering into a phased departure agreement, you must complete a form entitled Demande de confirmation d'admissibilité au départ progressif (RSP-267) (this form is available in French only) so that we can confirm that you will be eligible for a retirement pension when the agreement expires.
+Before entering into a phased departure agreement, you must complete a form entitled Demande de confirmation d'admissibilité au départ progressif d'un régime de retraite du secteur public (RSP-267) (this form is available in French only) so that we can confirm that you will be eligible for a retirement pension when the agreement expires.
 The form is available on our website.

 As a general rule, phased departure has no effect on your retirement pension.
 During the term of the agreement, your contributions to the RREGOP are calculated on the salary you would have received had you not signed the agreement.
 You will be credited with the same service and salary you would have been credited had it not been for the agreement.